Wonder what makes India the largest producer and exporter of the king of fruits? Find out about the largest Mango producing state in India!

 Climatic Conditions for Growing Mangoes

-The tropical and subtropical climate of India makes a right home for mangoes to grow.
+The tropical and subtropical climate of India makes a right home for growing mangoes.
 Deep, well-drained, porous alluvial or loamy soil, with a pH of 5.5 -7.5, is best for their cultivation.
-The ideal temperature should be around 24°-30° C. They can survive in areas with both high and average rainfalls, though rainfall during the fruiting can be harmful.
+The ideal temperature should be around 24°-30° C. They can survive in areas with high and average rainfalls, though rainfall during the fruiting can be harmful.
 In addition to all this, Mangoes require dry and humid conditions to fruit.
 The period of growing Mangoes differs in different climatic zones in India.
 So, the cultivation time ranges from February to September.

 Largest Mango Producing State in India

 Mangoes are produced in all parts of India, and almost all the states grow them for domestic use.
-The commercial cultivation, however, takes place in Andhra Pradesh, West Bengal, Karnataka, Kerala, Bihar, and Uttar Pradesh.
+However, the commercial cultivation takes place in Andhra Pradesh, West Bengal, Karnataka, Kerala, Bihar, and Uttar Pradesh.
 Other states that grow Mango in India are Madhya Pradesh, Kerala, Haryana, Punjab, etc.

 The largest Mango producing state in India is Uttar Pradesh.
 It produces mangoes from June- August.
-One of the significantly popular varieties of Mango, also the largest selling, Dusheri, comes from here.
+One of Mango’s significantly popular varieties, also the largest selling, Dusheri, comes from here.
 Uttar Pradesh, with its humid subtropical climate, is best suited for the production of mangoes.
-Furthermore, it is the heart of the Indo-Gangetic plain that provides ideal water and soil conditions to the crop.
+Furthermore, the Indo-Gangetic Plain is the heart that provides ideal water and soil conditions to the crop.